Unified state control for planes using quasi optimal trajectories

-To solve this issue, I took inspiration from my mini-self-driving car project that uses a Bezier curve-based 2D control system.
+To solve this issue, I took inspiration from my mini-self-driving car project that exploits properties of a Bezier curve to go from state space to control space.
+The system first creates a quasi-optimal trajectory in state space and then finds the control actions required to follow this trajectory.
 I came up with the Bezier control system when I ran into the problem of not having enough computational power to run an MPC (see also: being broke) but wanted MPC-like performance.

 If I was using an MPC, the MPC would create a trajectory from the vehicle's current pose to the goal or to a point on the trajectory at its horizon.
 The optimal trajectory would, at a minimum:

 Have the tangent aligned closely with the velocity vector's direction at the vehicle's current pose and goal pose.

 Thus, instead of "finding" the optimal trajectory, it is possible to use the minimum conditions of optimality as boundary conditions for a parametric curve (Bezier curve).
 This results in a quasi-optimal state trajectory.
 The following figure illustrates this idea.
 The arrows at the end are the direction vectors corresponding to the boundary conditions.